PrajasW/patch-poison/README.md

 1. **Imperceptibility**: Measures PSNR, SSIM, and LPIPS between the *clean dataset* and the *poisoned dataset*.
 This ensures the attack remains stealthy to human observers inspecting the training data.
 2. **Reconstruction Degradation**: Measures PSNR, SSIM, and LPIPS between the *final 3DGS renders* and the *clean ground truth views*.
 This quantifies how successfully the attack broke the novel view synthesis.

-The orchestration scripts automatically trigger this benchmark and save the metrics into `benchmark_dataset_comparison.log` and `benchmark_recon_quality.log` within the output directories.
+The scripts automatically trigger this benchmark and save the metrics into `benchmark_dataset_comparison.log` and `benchmark_recon_quality.log` within the output directories.

 ---